How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 - Depends on external hosting

-If you need to insert multiple images or manage files directly from Google Drive in Google Sheets, use Drive Explorer Pro.
+If you need to insert multiple images or manage files directly from Google Drive in Google Sheets, refer the next section.

 Inserting Multiple Images Using the Drive Explorer Pro Extension

-You can use Drive Explorer Pro to insert multiple images directly from Google Drive without needing public URLs.
+You can use Drive Explorer Pro to insert multiple images directly from Google Drive into Google Sheets without needing public URLs.

-The add-on opens a sidebar, a panel on the right side of your spreadsheet, where you configure your output and pick files.
+The add-on opens a sidebar on the right side of your spreadsheet, where you configure your output and pick files.

 When to use: Use this method when working with large datasets, shared drives, or when you need additional file details such as name and size.